Vicente de Zaldívar

 Vicente de Zaldívar (c.
 1573 – before 1650) was a Spanish soldier and explorer in New Mexico.
-He led the Spanish force which perpetrated the Acoma Massacre at the Acoma Pueblo in 1599.
+He led the Spanish force that perpetrated the Acoma Massacre at Acoma Pueblo in 1599.
 He led or participated in several expeditions onto the Great Plains.

 Early life

 Vicente de Zaldívar was born in Pánuco, Zacatecas, circa 1573.
 The Zaldivar and Oñate families of Zacatecas and New Mexico were prominent and intertwined.
 His father, Vicente de Zaldívar Sr., served in the Chichimeca War of 1550-1590 and other wars alongside his uncle (thus Vicente's great-uncle), Cristóbal de Oñate.
 His mother was Magdalena de Mendoza y Salazar.
 He had a brother, Juan de Zaldívar.
 Juan de Oñate, the founder of the Spanish colony of New Mexico in 1598, was their uncle and second cousin.

 Career

 In 1595, Zaldívar was appointed Sargento mayor by his uncle, Juan de Oñate, in their colonization of New Mexico for the Spanish Crown.
 They arrived in New Mexico in 1598.